Back to top

 Comments Detailed

-Weighted to reflect the design characteristics of the study and post-stratified by age and sex to reflect the Ontario population.
-In addition, the LHIN and community weighting is applied.
+The results are weighted to reflect the design characteristics of the study and post-stratified by age and sex to reflect the Ontario population.
+In addition, geographic region and community weighting is applied.
 References ‘fill fd_type’ in the questionnaire can mean a family doctor, GP, nurse practitioner, or anyone else the respondent said they get their primary care from.
-In Measuring up international and provincial comparisons are reported as well.
-The data source for international and provincial comparisons is Commonwealth Fund International Health Policy Survey of Adults.
-The survey questions is "When you need care or treatment, how often does your regular doctor or medical staff you see involve you as much as you want to be in decisions about your care and treatment?".
-The CMWF survey population is adults aged 18 and older.
-A similar indicator is included in the primary care QIP as well.
-The data source for it is local data collection.
-The question advised in the QIP guidance document is: When you see your doctor or nurse practitioner, how often do they or someone else in the office involve you as much as you want to be in decisions about your care and treatment?
 The education stratification analysis is done among those aged 25 and older.
 Urban/rural status is defined using Statistics Canada's Statistical Area Classification.
-Household income analysis does not consider the household composition.
+Household income analysis does not consider household composition.

 Footnotes